Skip to content

 40

-wait_info() call in a separate daemon thread to avoid blocking the main
+Runs wait_info() in a daemon thread to avoid blocking execution flow.

 Args:

-future (Future): The future object to set the result or exception on.
+future: Future object to set result or exception.

 """